 She has worked as a museum educator and docent for the Smithsonian's National Portrait Gallery and National Museum of African Art, and has held a work study position at The Dance Place in Northeast Washington, DC where she provided college planning workshops to their teen program.
 Lockley has a fervent passion for West African dance and was a performing community member of Coyaba West African Dance Company under the leadership of Sylvia Soumah.

-Her work is situated at the intersection of African diaspora theory, dance, gender, performance and museum studies, ethnography, storytelling and black feminism.
-Her current work, "Bridging the Cultural Divide through West African dance (2018)," is a collaboration between dance students the University of Ghana and University of Maryland, College Park exploring themes of social justice and xenophobia through dance and movement.
+Her work is situated at the intersection of Black Feminist and Critical Race Theory, dance, ethnography, storytelling, performance, memory and trauma studies.
+Her current work, "Exploring Issues of social justice through movement and dance” (2018), is a collaboration between dance students the University of Ghana and the University of Maryland, College Park.

 When she's not doing all of the aforementioned you can catch her at a dance class in the DC area, at home binge watching episodes of The Office, or asleep.